fflamerie/zotero_intro_to/README.md

-# Introduction to Zotero, soon your personal research assistant - Biology
+# Introduction to Zotero, soon your personal research assistant - biology, pharmacology

-Training material of a 2 hour workshop for Cancer Biology M2 students at University of Bordeaux.
+Training material of a 2 hour workshop for cancer biology and pharmacology M2 students at University of Bordeaux.

-**Last update : September 2021**.
+**Last update : November 2021**.

 The material consists of the following elements.